 Unfortunately, there is a darker side of the story.
 The Bible that he is talking about is a very different Bible from the one which dozens tried to obliterate.
 But it wasn’t that the popes wanted to do away with all Bibles, they just had to stop one Bible.
 Even during the Inquisition the popes had their own approved Bible

-Notice how the writer quickly deflects to the issue of Bible translation.
-He is pitting the Latin Vulgate (approved by the pope) with “one Bible” that dozens of popes wanted to stamp out – the Old Latin bible translation.
+Notice how the writer quickly deflects to the issue of Bible translations.
+He is pitting the Latin Vulgate (approved by the pope) with “one Bible” that dozens of popes wanted to stamp out – from other Chick works we know he’s referring to the old Latin bible.
 In the book, Did the Catholic Church Give us the Bible? (by David Daniels) we are told: “Catholic Rome got the reins of government and began destroying God’s words in Old Latin” (p.
 54).

 For most of Christian history, there has been a struggle over which Bible should be used.
 When the Revelation 17-18 counterfeit church was burning all the Bibles, (and Bible believers) during the Inquisition, they also had a counterfeit Bible they were promoting.
 Of course, “promoting” is hardly the right word when their “Bible” was chained to the pulpit and written in Latin, a language few could read